aubreyrees/space-engineers-3d-printer/README.md

-# Space Engineers: Stalwarts Printer
+# Space Engineers: Stalwart's Printer

-Script for Space Engineers that configures and runs a piston array as a 3D printer.
+Script for [Space Engineers](https://www.spaceengineersgame.com) that configures and runs a piston array as a 3D printer.